Lorde4Avalon/ProjectManagerAPI/README.md

 # ProjectManager
 ## Target
 It can sync multi users tasks at the same time.
 A manager can assgin different tasks for his teammates.
-And can supervise their process clearly and immediately.
+And can supervise their process clearly and immediately.<br>
+**Only for learning**

 ## Tech Stacks
 - springboot